Catholics Affirm Sola Scriptura

 Fide.

-This is generally understood as meaning that people are justified
+This is generally understood to mean that people are justified

 (“saved”) by faith alone, without any kind of works being needed.